ttab/typescript-api-client/README.md

 Get the current customer agreements.

 Return a list of applicable customer agreements for the current user.
+An agreement that has a truthy value of isSuperAgreement will override any agreement of Subscription type.

 #### Arguments